trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

 ## Terraform Docker Image Pipeline

-This pipeline build a Docker image that is run as a Docker container in the other pipelines.
+The pipeline builds a Docker image that is used as a Docker container in the other pipelines.
 This Docker image is versioned and pushed to a internal Docker registry.

+The pipeline is integrated with a GitHub repository that has the following structure:

+- Directory `requirements` consists of text files that store the versions of the tools Akamai CLI, Akamai CLI Terraform, AWS CLI, internal root CA bundle, required OS packages, PyPI packages, Terraform, Terraform providers including Akamai provider, Terraform linting and code security scanners.
+- Directory `scripts` contains a shell script to install the list of the Terraform providers whose versions are fetched from the above Terraform provider text file
+- Dockerfile
+- CODEOWNERS
+- Markdown files: CHANGELOG.md, CONTRIBUTING.md, README.md

 The CI phase of the pipeline triggered when change makers introduce updates to the code base via a change branch (`feature/*`, `bugfix/*`, `hotfix/*`) performs the following build steps: